xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * Go to Next player.
  <!-- SNAPSHOT status=200 -->
  * You should be at the game screen.
- * The game round should be 12.
+ * Game round should be 12.
- * The player should be "penny".
+ * "penny" should be the current player.
  * Click on the "penny" city "Capital"
  * The population should be 20.